iluvjava/Maths/AMATH 581/Adam B.M.md

 This is an explicit scheme named: "**Adams Bashforth**"

-Now we develop the implicit time stepping schcme using this approximation:
+Now we develop the implicit time stepping scheme using this approximation:

 > $$f_n + \frac{f_n - f_{n+1}}{\Delta t}(t - t_n)$$